© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Mawr is a scheduled monument protected by Cadw under reference CM126.
 View the official record →

-Castell Mawr is a prehistoric enclosed settlement located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM126.
+Castell Mawr is a prehistoric enclosure located in Carmarthenshire, Wales, and is scheduled as an ancient monument under Cadw reference SAM CM126.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM126.

 Castell Mawr dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Mawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM126.